WisniaPL/x500-device-tree/README.md

-# Leeco 1s - LineageOS 14.1
+# Leeco 1s - Android Oreo (8.0) Roms
 ==============

-This branch is device for building of the LineageOS 14.1.
+This branch is device for building of the Android Oreo (8.0) Roms

 ---